silx-kit/pyFAI/doc/source/operations/linux.rst

-..
-  Author: Jérôme Kieffer
+:Author: Jérôme Kieffer
-  Date: 27/10/2015
+:Date: 27/10/2015
-  Keywords: Installation procedure on Linux
+:Keywords: Installation procedure on Linux
-  Target: System administrators
+:Target: System administrators

 Installation procedure on Linux
 ===============================

+We cover first Debian-like distribution, then a generic recipie is given.

 Installation procedure on Debian/Ubuntu
 ---------------------------------------

 PyFAI has been designed and originally developed on Ubuntu 10.04 and debian6.
-Now it is included into debian7, 8 and any recent Ubuntu and Mint distribution.
+Now, the pyFAI library is included into debian7, 8 and any recent Ubuntu and Mint distribution.
 To install the package provided by the distribution, use:

 .. code::